pengfeng/ask.py/README.md

 ```

 ### Only use the latest information from a specific site

+This following query will only use the information from openai.com that are updated in the last day.
+The behavior is similar to the "site:openai.com" and "date-restrict" search parameters in Google search.

 ```
 % python ask.py -q "OpenAI Swarm Framework" -d 1 -s openai.com